Training Center Overview

-The many demands of modern conservation law enforcement training have outgrown the small Austin facility.
-It is hemmed in on all sides by neighborhood development and there has been discussion since the early 90's about the need to move the Academy to a location that would better serve its needs.
+The many demands of modern conservation law enforcement training had outgrown the small Austin facility.
+It had been hemmed in on all sides by neighborhood development and there had been discussion since the early 1990s about the need to move the Academy to a location that would better serve its needs.

-In 2005, the Police Activities League approached TPWD about donating more than 200 acres of the ranch it owns in Hamilton County as a potential future home of the Texas Game Warden Training Center.
-The development of a modern training center will be a multi-year, multi-million dollar project.
-Private donations and corporate sponsorships will be a critical factor in realizing the vision of a world-class facility.
+In 2005, the Police Activities League approached TPWD about donating more than 200 acres of the ranch it owned in Hamilton County as the next home of the Texas Game Warden Training Center.
+The development of the modern training center has been and continues to be a multi-year, multi-million dollar project.
+Private donations and corporate sponsorships have been a critical factor in realizing the vision of a world-class facility.

 Building estimates are based on unit costs established by the R.S.
 Means Facility Construction Costs Data 2006 Edition applied to square footages determined by TPWD staff, working in conjunction with Law Enforcement Division representatives.

-All buildings will be designed according to the state energy code, which adopted the 2009 IECC (International Energy Conservation Code).
+All buildings have been designed according to the state energy code, which adopted the 2009 IECC (International Energy Conservation Code).

 Future Operating Costs